home-assistant-libs/python-supervisor-client/README.md

 Currently used in the [Home Assistant Supervisor integration](https://www.home-assistant.io/integrations/hassio/) in Home Assistant.

 Add-ons which interface with Supervisor can also leverage it.
-The library will expect to find the access token in the `SUPERVISOR_TOKEN` env which is set automatically by Supervisor for add-ons.
+The library expects to find the access token in the `SUPERVISOR_TOKEN` env which is set automatically by Supervisor for add-ons.
 Currently there is no way to get a long-lived access token for Supervisor outside these use cases so the library's usage is limited to these.